SolidOS/solidos/documentation/guidelines/testing_guidelines.md

 ### Data fixtures

 See <https://github.com/solidos/solid-ui/blob/5fd8fb0/test/unit/widgets/buttons.test.ts#L222> for an example of how to use `store.add` in a unit test to set up some data in the store.
-Don't forget to [clearStore afterEach](https://github.com/solidos/solid-ui/blob/5fd8fb0/test/unit/widgets/buttons.test.ts#L214).
+Don't forget to [`clearStore afterEach`](https://github.com/solidos/solid-ui/blob/5fd8fb0/test/unit/widgets/buttons.test.ts#L214).

 ### Using custom matchers